Contents

 Promoting Inclusivity

-What Is DDD East Midlands?
+What Was DDD East Midlands?

-A Conference Celebrating the East Midlands
+A Conference That Celebrated the East Midlands

 • A keynote and a range of talks split into 3 tracks.

-What does the DDD stand for?
+What did the DDD stand for?

 DDD was first formed as a conference in 2005, the first event happening in Reading, UK.
 Since then it has generated many spin-off events across the world.